jappeace/jappeaceApplication/content/esqueleto-ann.md

 There was already some existing art done, such as [reading](https://hackage.haskell.org/package/wkt-geom-0.0.12/docs/Data-Ewkb.html#v:parseHexByteString) from the database, but there was no off-the-shelf, functional writing.
 I initially handcrafted some haphazard persistent instances to see if a full solution was feasible.
-It worked and one interesting outcome is that I could combine this PostGIS implementation with text-search!
+It worked, and one interesting outcome is that I could combine this PostGIS implementation with text-search!
 For example, we've named locations on a map, and objects within the database have some point on the map, we can now search for some location on the map and find the objects through normal full-text search.
 The database does all the thinking.
-Because this worked so well, I got motivated to do the full bindings, and prevent the issue I just had with text-search.
+Because this worked so well, I got motivated to do the full bindings for PostGIS, and prevent the issue I just had with text-search.

 I'm slowly transforming into a database engineer 😅.